detfis/detfis.github.io/about.md

 ![kamil]({{ site.url }}/assets/images/kamil.jpg)

-My name is Kamil and I'm software developer living in Warsaw, Poland.
+My name is Kamil and I'm a software developer living in Warsaw, Poland.

 I love making software and I want to be as good in it as I can.